Academy Member Inducted 2012Map & Directions

-Regularly travels out of state to: Connecticut, Delaware, Maryland, New Jersey, New YorkOther ADR Services: ADR Training/CME, Early Neutral Evaluation, Facilitation & Systems Design, Fact Finding, Med-Arb, Special Master
+Regularly travels out of state to: Connecticut, Delaware, Maryland, New Jersey, New YorkOther ADR Services: ADR Training/CME, Court-Appointed Neutral (Special Master), Early Neutral Evaluation, Facilitation & Systems Design, Fact Finding, Med-Arb

 Joan has acted as both a mediator and arbitrator for over 30 years.
-In her employment practice, Joan has arbitrated and mediated hundreds of disputes involving sex, race, and age discrimination; harassment; wrongful termination; EEOC: ADEA; partnership dissolutions; and a broad range of contract disputes.
+In her employment practice, Joan has arbitrated and mediated hundreds of disputes involving sex, race, disability, and age discrimination; harassment; wrongful termination; EEOC: ADEA; FLSA, partnership dissolutions; and a broad range of contract disputes.
+She is listed by the American Arbitration Association as a Master Mediator.

 She is in private practice as a labor-management and employment arbitrator and mediator with a strong client base in both the private and public sectors.
 Joan has adjudicated a broad range of labor and employment disputes in such industries as airline, printing, trucking, food, transportation, pharmaceutical, steel, casino, chemical, paper, broadcasting, manufacturing, mining, communications, petroleum, hotel, utilities, railroad, and professional sports.
 She has worked in all areas of public employment and currently serves as a permanent umpire under national collective bargaining agreements between many many major corporations and unions.